Home > Projects > Tree Planting > Whatcom County Parks

 Hovander Homestead Park

-After a park master plan is completed during 2024, WMTP will work with Whatcom County Parks & Recreation Department to reforest approximately 12 acres of Hovander Homestead Park in Ferndale in a phased approach over several years.
-This area along Nielsen Road (see aerial map image above) was formerly a cow pasture from well over a decade ago.
-Now left alone and ungrazed for so long, it is unfortunately riddled with dense reed canary grass and Himalayan blackberry.
+After a Hovander Homestead Park master plan is completed by Whatcom County’s consultant in 2026, WMTP is on tap to work with Whatcom County Parks to poitentially reforest the non-wetland areas within 12 acres in a phased approach over several years.
+This area along Nielsen Road (see yellow area of the aerial map above) was formerly a cow pasture.
+Now left alone and ungrazed for many years, it is unfortunately riddled with dense reed canary grass and Himalayan blackberry.
 Those will be very challenging to successfully remove mechanically.
 (Unlike many other local entities, we never use herbicides.)
-Eventually over 3,000 trees may be planted with new trails and interpretive station(s) built, too.

 In ALL of Our Planting Projects

-Each tree seedling is mulched, plus caged/tubed for protection from animal nibbles.
-We’ll regularly water them during hot summer spells, and remove nearby grasses as needed.
-All of our planted trees are monitored by WMTP for five years, especially after windstorms, severe rains, or extreme heat periods.
+Each tree seedling is mulched, plus caged/tubed when needed for protection from animal nibbles.
+We’ll ensure they are regularly watered during hot summer spells, and have nearby grasses cut as needed.
+All of our planted trees are monitored for five years, especially after windstorms, severe rains, or extreme heat periods.

 Any seedling mortality we’ll replace.
 Normally mortality can be 20-30% even in the best of circumstances.
-So far it has been only ~5% in our projects — a good indicator of our planting methodology as well as the care and love our volunteers have given to our planting projects in Bellingham Parks!
+So far it has been only ~10% in our projects — a good indicator of our planting methodology as well as the care and love our volunteers have given to our planting projects!

 Volunteer Opportunities